Maitake Mushroom: Research Shows Powerful Benefits for The Body

 Lots of other research also points to maitake’s ability to slow, stop, and reverse the spread of cancer in laboratory tests.
 It’s far from ever being called a cancer treatment, but there’s no shadow of a doubt that it can be a healthy part of one’s regimen to protect one against cancer.

-As part of its antioxidant characteristics, maitake mushrooms may help people who deal with chronic inflammation issues on a regular basis.
+As part of its antioxidant characteristics, maitake mushrooms may help people who deal with chronic inflammation issues regularly.

 This is because, by fighting free radicals, antioxidants can also help relieve chronic inflammation also, which tends to be caused by the damage done to tissues by those free radicals.